quicwg/base-drafts/draft-ietf-quic-recovery.md

 Implementers MAY use algorithms developed for TCP, such as TCP-NCR {{?RFC4653}}, to improve QUIC's reordering resilience.

-#### Time Threshold
+### Time Threshold {#time-threshold}

-Time threshold loss detection uses a time threshold to determine how much reordering to tolerate.
+Ack-based loss detection uses a time threshold to determine how much reordering to tolerate.
 In this document, the threshold is expressed as a fraction of an RTT, but implementations MAY experiment with absolute thresholds.
 The RECOMMENDED time threshold, expressed as a fraction of the round-trip time (kTimeThreshold), is 1/8.

-An endpoint SHOULD declare packets lost no earlier than (1 + kTimeThreshold) * max(SRTT, latest_RTT) after when they were sent.
+Once a later packet has been acknowledged, an endpoint SHOULD declare packets lost if a time threshold of (1 + kTimeThreshold) * max(SRTT, latest_RTT) has passed since they were sent.
 If packets sent prior to the largest acknowledged packet cannot yet be declared lost, then a timer SHOULD be set for the remaining time.

 Using max(SRTT, latest_RTT) protects from the two following cases: